NIVeriStandAdd-Ons/NI-272x-Resistive-Simulation-Custom-Device-2023-Later/README.md

 ### Built Availability ###

-For VeriStand 2019 or later: See Releases tab. <br>
+For VeriStand 2023 or later: See Releases tab. <br>
-For VeriStand 2016 or earlier: See [NI VeriStand Add-ons Community](https://decibel.ni.com/content/docs/DOC-24289).

 ### Support and Contact ###
 This add-on is provided as open-source software.
 If it does not meet your exact specification, you are encouraged to modify the source code to meet your needs.
 It is not officially supported by NI.